 The best fixture design blends form and function by drawing from core manufacturing and engineering concepts.
 These principles aren't just technical jargon; they are the rules that ensure your displays are stable, precise, and reliable.
 By understanding these fundamentals, you can work with your fixture partner to create solutions that not only capture attention but also perform perfectly day in and day out.
 A deep knowledge of design and engineering is what separates a simple shelf from a strategic selling tool that actively contributes to your bottom line.
 Let's walk through three key principles that guide the creation of every successful retail fixture.

-The 3-2-1 Principle for Perfect Positioning
+Using the 3-2-1 Principle for Perfect Positioning

 Have you ever noticed how some products on a display look perfectly aligned while others seem slightly off?
 The difference often comes down to a manufacturing concept known as the 3-2-1 principle.
 This rule ensures any object is held in a precise, stable, and repeatable position.
 It works by using a minimum of six contact points to lock an item in place, restricting all its potential movements.